eclipse-symphony/symphony/cli/README.md

 -->
 # Build up CLI and release

-_(last edit: 11/14/2023)_
+_(last edit: 10/24/2024)_

-To build up Maestro CLI and release with Symphony api and samples.
+To build up Maestro CLI and release with Symphony API and samples.
 The build uses mage to automate the process.
-Please refer to  [Build CLI](../docs/symphony-book/cli/build_cli.md) if manual steps are preferrd.
+Please refer to  [Build CLI](../docs/symphony-book/cli/build_cli.md) if manual steps are preferred.

 ## Prerequisites
 1. If you are doing this from WSL/Ubuntu, install `zip`.